obelix-site-builder/obelix/docs-src/index.md

 List templates can be either `page` or `asset` sources.
 If you include a frontmatter block in a list template, it will be treated as a `page` and have layout templates applied to it.
 If not, it will be treated as an `asset` and layout templates will not be applied to it.

+## Data files
+Source files with a `.json`, `.yaml`, or `.yml` extension are considered data files.
+Data files are a way to store structured data that isn't meant to be displayed literally.
+Obelix parses all the data files it finds and passes them into list and layout templates as the `site.data` variable.
+This variable is a dictionary of data file paths to data file contents.
+If the data file is in a subdirectory, the path to the data in `site.data` matches the path to the data file.
+For example, the data file `foo/bar/baz.json` would be exposed in templates as `site.data.foo.bar.baz`.

+Data files can have YAML frontmatter.
+If they do, they are passed through the same Handlebars templating step as `page`-type sources and can contain Handlebars expressions referencing the frontmatter.

+By default, data files are not rendered to the output directory.
+If you want a literal `.json` or `.yaml` file in the output directory, give the data file the frontmatter expression `render: true`.

 ## Custom Handlebars helpers
 Obelix comes with a couple of [custom Handlebars helpers](https://handlebarsjs.com/guide/#custom-helpers) and exposes the ability to define your own custom helpers specific to your site.